 Carbon Monoxide Safety Tips

-The good news is that many of these incidents can be prevented — with the right preparation.
+Many incidents involving carbon monoxide poisoning can be prevented — with the right preparation.
 Start with these eight tips to help keep your home and family safe from carbon monoxide.

 Know the risks of carbon monoxide.